aws-amplify/docs/docs/cli/geo/maps.md

 ```

 #### Map style & Map data provider
 You can pick a style for the map resource.
-The available map styles along with the data provider of geospatial data are shown.
+The available map styles along with the data provider of GeoSpatial data are shown.
 To learn more about each of these map styles, please refer this [location service doc](https://docs.aws.amazon.com/location-maps/latest/APIReference/API_MapConfiguration.html).

 ```console
 ?
 Specify the map style: